nondescryptid/opendoc-state-court-judgments/2019_SGDC_94/report.md

 17     Later that day (18 May 2018) the locked metal container with the urine specimens was sent by CNB officer Staff Sergeant Low Chee Tong (PW6) to the HSA for analysis.

 18     The urine specimens were subsequently analysed separately by two analysts from the Analytical Toxicology Laboratory of the HSA, Zhang Huifen Hannah (PW10) and Chang Hian Twan (PW11) (the “**HSA analysts**”).
-Upon analysis, the defendant’s urine specimens were found to contain monoacetylmorphine and methamphetamine.[\[note: 4\]](#Ftn_4) The presence of monoacetylmorphine was consistent with the consumption of diamorphine or heroin; and the presence of methamphetamine was consistent with the consumption of ‘ice’ (street name for methamphetamine).
+Upon analysis, the defendant’s urine specimens were found to contain monoacetylmorphine and methamphetamine.[^4] The presence of monoacetylmorphine was consistent with the consumption of diamorphine or heroin; and the presence of methamphetamine was consistent with the consumption of ‘ice’ (street name for methamphetamine).
 The relevant certificates prepared by the two HSA analysts under s 16 of the MDA were admitted in evidence (Exhs P7, P8, P9 and P10).

 19     The HSA analysts were also asked to comment on a list of medication prescribed to the defendant by the Tan Tock Seng Hospital in 2017.
 (The list of medication was set out in a medical report issued by the hospital dated 22 January 2019 – Exh P6).
 It was the unanimous opinion of both HSA analysts that consumption of the medication would not give rise to monoacetylmorphine or methamphetamine in the urine.